-ARM TrustZone technology enables the system and the software to be partitioned into Secure and Non-secure worlds.

-Secure software can access both Secure and Non-secure memories and resources, while Non-secure software can only access Non-secure memories and resources.
+Arm TrustZone technology enables the system and the software to be partitioned into Secure and Normal worlds.
+Secure software can access both Secure and Non-secure memories and resources, while Normal software can only access Non-secure memories and resources.
 These security states are orthogonal to the existing Thread and Handler modes, enabling both a Thread and Handler mode in both Secure and Non-secure states.